 Once you know the root causes and generic causes, you are ready to develop corrective actions.
-These aren’t just the common actions of retraining, disciple, and procedures.
-Advanced root cause analysis guides the investigation team to effective corrective actions.
+These aren’t just the common actions of discipline, training, and longer procedures.
+Advanced root cause analysis guides the investigation team to effective corrective actions that prevent repeat incidents.

 Once you have the corrective actions approved by management (and your advanced root cause analysis system should help you get that approval), your corrective actions need to be tracked to see that they are implemented and effective.

 Learning Advanced Root Cause Analysis